 Reducing wider housing stress: A substantial co-operative presence in a housing market, offering good quality, affordable secure long term housing products could ultimately put downwards pressure on market house prices.

 “I entered co-operative housing 14 years ago as a single mum with two daughters.
 It provided the opportunity to get an education and improve the prospects for my children and me”

 Yvonne, Endeavour CERC

 Case study: Lakewood

-Lakewood is a joint project with CEHL and Eastern Access Community Health (EACH), with funding support through the Australian Government.
+Lakewood is a joint project with CEHL and Eastern Access Community Health (EACH), constructed with capital funding support through the Australian Government’s National Building Social Housing Initiative.
 The Lakewood Community Managed Co-operative (CMC) was established to provide housing for low to moderate income individuals with a desire to live in apartment-style housing.
-The tenant members include a mix of people on low incomes, people with mental illness and other disabilities, refugees, Indigenous people, the elderly and unemployed people.
+The tenant members include a mix of people with low incomes from a variety of backgrounds, people with mental illness and other disabilities, refugees, Indigenous people, the elderly and people who are unemployed.
 Since opening its doors to tenants in March 2011, Lakewood has accommodated 158 residents across 80 apartment units19.

 To determine the value of Lakewood to tenant members and Government, a social return of investment (SROI) was calculated.
 For every dollar invested in Lakewood Community Managed Co-operative creates an additional $3.78 – this equates to almost $3m over five years19.

 The study found that key outcomes achieved for tenant members are: